flocked/AdvancedCollectionTableView/README.md

 # Advanced NSCollectionView & NSTableView

-A framewor for `NSCollectionView` and `NSTableView.
-It provides classes and extensions, many of them being ports of missing `UIKit` APIs.
+A framewor for `NSCollectionView` and `NSTableView`.
+It provides classes and extensions, many of them being ports of missing UIKit APIs.

 **Take a look at the included sample app located at */Example/* which demonstrates most features.**